 A central city Composting Hub

-Green Lane is composting waste from four local cafés, two coffee companies and a tree care company.
-Our focus is on processing compostable packaging and turning it into soil!
+In 2020 Green Lane is composted waste from four local cafés, two coffee companies and a tree care company.
+With a focus on processing compostable packaging, we successfully ran a 12 month trial of a small scale community composting hub.

 We set out on this mission because we realised that although the concept behind compostable packaging is great, there's currently nowhere it can be composted to close the circle.
 It might surprise you that your compostable packaging can't go in your Green Bin, and in the current system there is nowhere it can be processed.
 If compostable packaging goes in the Red Bin it's heading straight to the landfill.